While most people will need long-term disability insurance, short-term insurance can help protect you before longer coverage kicks in.

 As you can probably already tell, short-term disability and long-term disability are designed to be used in tandem.
 While long-term disability doesn’t kick in for three to six months, it can last for years.
 The average long-term disability claim lasts for 35 months.

 While some employers offer long-term disability as well as short-term disability, it may make more sense to buy a private long-term disability policy that sticks with you from job to job.
 Why?
 Three big reasons:

 The best alternative to short-term disability insurance is to self-insure with an emergency savings fund.
 Most financial experts suggest that you have an emergency fund of anywhere between three and six months salary anyway, which, combined with an LTD policy, can easily cover you during a disability.

 However, if you don’t have that emergency fund, or are in the process of building up your fund, then an emergency fund may not make sense as an alternative to STDI.
 If you receive short-term disability benefits from an employer, and they pay 100% of your premiums or the cost is relatively low, it may make sense to have an emergency fund plus and STDI policy.
 That way, your emergency fund can be saved for other purposes, like home repairs or medical emergencies.

 The federal government does not supply any kind of coverage for short-term disabilities.
 Social Security Disability Insurance, or SSDI, is designed to cover long-term disabilities.
 Additionally, acceptance rates for SSDI are low, and if you have the means to cover yourself with private insurance, you should.

-Most people get short-term disability insurance through their employer.
+Insurance companies sell short-term disability insurance policies, but most people get it through their employer.
 Talk to your human resources department for more information on whether or not your employer offers a short-term disability policy.